ForgeRock (NYSE:FORG) Updates Q1 2022 Earnings Guidance

 ForgeRock (NYSE:FORG – Get Rating) issued an update on its first quarter 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $-0.180-$-0.160 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.100.
 The company issued revenue guidance of $46 million-$47 million, compared to the consensus revenue estimate of $46.58 million.ForgeRock also updated its FY 2022 guidance to $-0.380-$-0.340 EPS.

-ForgeRock (NYSE:FORG – Get Rating) last posted its quarterly earnings data on Tuesday, March 1st.
-The company reported ($0.10) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.13) by $0.03.
-As a group, analysts expect that ForgeRock will post -0.36 earnings per share for the current fiscal year.
+ForgeRock (NYSE:FORG – Get Rating) last issued its quarterly earnings results on Tuesday, March 1st.
+The company reported ($0.10) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.13) by $0.03.
+On average, sell-side analysts predict that ForgeRock will post -0.36 earnings per share for the current year.

-A number of institutional investors and hedge funds have recently modified their holdings of the business.
-Morgan Stanley acquired a new position in shares of ForgeRock in the 3rd quarter valued at about $34,000.
-Cubist Systematic Strategies LLC acquired a new position in shares of ForgeRock in the 3rd quarter valued at about $90,000.
-Bank of America Corp DE lifted its holdings in shares of ForgeRock by 980.2% in the 4th quarter.
-Bank of America Corp DE now owns 6,481 shares of the company’s stock valued at $173,000 after buying an additional 5,881 shares during the period.
-State Street Corp acquired a new position in shares of ForgeRock in the 4th quarter valued at about $211,000.
-Finally, UBS Group AG acquired a new position in shares of ForgeRock in the 3rd quarter valued at about $378,000.
-27.02% of the stock is owned by institutional investors.
+Several large investors have recently bought and sold shares of FORG.
+Geode Capital Management LLC bought a new position in shares of ForgeRock in the fourth quarter valued at approximately $2,994,000.
+Invesco Ltd. bought a new position in shares of ForgeRock in the fourth quarter valued at approximately $1,282,000.
+Stifel Financial Corp bought a new position in shares of ForgeRock in the fourth quarter valued at approximately $539,000.
+Royal Bank of Canada bought a new position in shares of ForgeRock in the third quarter valued at approximately $674,000.
+Finally, UBS Group AG bought a new position in shares of ForgeRock in the third quarter valued at approximately $378,000.
+Institutional investors own 27.02% of the company’s stock.

 About ForgeRock (Get Rating)